sfosc/sfosc/content/business-models/loose-open-core.md

 sold the proprietary software.

-If the core of the software has broad applicability to a wide market, and you can envision a proprietary product targeted at some segement of the market, this model can work well.
+If the core of the software has broad applicability to a wide market, and you can envision a proprietary product targeted at some segment of the market, this model can work well.

 ### What kind of monetization is possible?